 If we have unsolved problems in our organisation, it also means that our system is not stable, and can therefore not be standardized.
 This in turn means that we cannot do Continuous Improvement either, we need to solve our problems first.
 And with a lot of problems, it will be impossible to follow the Just-In-Time pillar either, since it will not matter how much we plan if we have unsolved problems.
 As we can see, we need to solve our organisational problems first, otherwise the whole “house” will collapse, leading to the same for our organisation.

 And as we can see, it is especially at scale that all concepts are tightly connected to each other in building up the whole.
 Scaling can be read about in this series about common sense also in the light of the three common different types of scaling, that starts with the scaling difficulty, the number one problem for new methods and frameworks, especially those ones built on Agile.
 Brought up in that series is also about forces treacherously trying to make us change our common sense so we agree and adapt to a method or framework, that is apparently not sufficient regarding scaling, or have other problems.
 This is the same as not listening to our people, when they can see problems, that they have flagged for, remain unsolved and instead be swept under the rug.
-Denial of the obvious will lead to frustration, not to empowerment.
+Denial of the obvious lead us to frustration, where some of the nowadays thinking is that empowerment will solve that.
+But, as John Seddon has stated: “Empowerment is a ‘command-and-control’ phrase (‘*I* empower *you*’)”, which also is done on the symptom or effect, meaning that it once again leads us to that the only way forward is to dissolve the problems within our organizations.

 If we look at the Just-In-Time concept of TPS, this is regarding meticulously planning of the actual work.
 Also, here we can see that Agile planning within the sprint, even with their Business Value concept on the stories, as a kind of Critical Path**, has high risk to give low Flow Efficiency values, further explored here.
 This means that Agile is not following the Just-In-Time concept, not for a small number of teams, not even one team.
 And when we scale up, the Flow Efficiency gets much worse, if the interdependencies and dependencies between the teams and also between the teams and experts are not rigorously planned.